 USPS First Class no longer just based on weight

 A great low-cost option for shipping domestically is USPS First Class Package Service.
 You can include tracking on any package less than a pound.
 The rate charged by USPS has always been based just on the weight, but that is about to change.
 Starting January 27, 2019, the USPS rates for First Class Package Service will also account for distance.
 So just like Priority Mail, the zone (1 through 9) for the shipment is used to calculate the rate.
 This can have a significant impact if you are on either coast and use First Class to ship across the country.
-Learn more in ShippingEasy’s Guide to 2019 USPS First Class Shipping Rates.
+Learn more in ShippingEasy’s Guide to 2020 Shipping Rate Changes.

 Gregg Sporar—Product Evangelist, ShippingEasy